-When the vehicle has a flat tire (B), use the following example as a guide to assist you in the placement of wheel blocks (A).
+When the vehicle has a flat tire (2), use the following example as a guide to assist in the placement of the wheel blocks (1).

-- A. Wheel Block - B. Flat Tire
+- 1. Wheel Block - 2.
+Flat Tire

 The following information explains how to repair or change a tire.